Jack Suwinski Preview, Player Props: Pirates vs. Brewers

 Jack Suwinski At The Plate

-- Suwinski has driven in a run in 37 games this year (31.4%), including 13 games with more than one RBI (11.0%).
-He has also driven home three or more of his team's runs in five contests.
+- In 31.1% of his games this season, Suwinski has tallied at least one RBI.
+In 13 of those games (10.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

-- He has scored in 42 games this year, with multiple runs eight times.
+- He has scored in 42 of 119 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.